Products from Lakshadweep displayed in 2-day event to promote its export potential | Headlines

 Products from Lakshadweep displayed in 2-day event to promote its export potential

-Varieties of virgin coconut oil, coir based textiles, tuna fish products, and ornamental marine species were just some of the products put on display during a two-day 'Vanijya Utsav' event organized in Lakshadweep to promote its export potential and develop the industries there.
+Varieties of virgin coconut oil, coir based textiles, tuna fish products and ornamental marine species were just some of the products put on display during a two-day 'Vanijya Utsav' event organised in Lakshadweep to promote its export potential and develop the industries there.

 It pointed out that coconut cultivation and products -- like virgin coconut oil, coir fibre and jaggery -- derived from it contribute around Rs 100 crore to the economy of the Union Territory (UT).